Mr Alex Batesmith

 I then spent five years as a United Nations prosecutor in Cambodia and Kosovo, working on cases involving genocide, crimes against humanity and war crimes.
 I was the lead UN prosecutor in the investigation and initial phase of the public trial of Kaing Guek Eav, alias Duch, the first case at the Khmer Rouge Tribunal in Phnom Penh.

 I subsequently practised for ten years as an independent consultant in international criminal law, transitional justice, rule of law, justice sector capacity building and project evaluation in over a dozen different countries, focusing particularly on South East Asia and the Balkans but including Central Asia and West Africa.
 I worked extensively on post-conflict justice development projects for numerous international organisations, including the United Nations Development Programme, the International Development Law Organisation, the International Center for Transitional Justice, the Organisation for Security and Cooperation in Europe and GiZ, the German development organisation.

 I am also a qualified mediator in both the community and civil/commercial sectors, with a particular interest in developing community engagement strategies involving mediation principles, and have been a practising community mediator for Manchester City Council.

-Drawing on experiences from my years in practice, my research focuses on lawyers and the legal profession, their professional sense of self, how they engage with each other and how their interactions shape the law and the institutions within which they operate.
+Drawing on experiences from my years in practice, and pursuing a reflexive and socio-legal approach to my research, I focus on lawyers’ professional sense of self, how they engage with each other and how their interactions shape the law, the institutions within which they operate, and society more broadly.

 I have a particular interest in cause lawyering (the practice of law for a moral, ideological or political cause over and above client service, or what some might call ‘activist lawyering’), lawyers’ motivations (both vocational and non-vocational) and the impact on emotion and empathy on understandings of legal professionalism.